PaigePerill/MDEF/docs/term2/01-designforthenextbillionseconds.md

     - toc
 ---

-# January11th to 13th 2023 : Design for the next Billion Seconds
+# January 11th to 13th 2023 : Design for the next Billion Seconds

 **Reflection**